Investment banks eye potential trading boost from ECB stimulus

 "Volatility and volumes are good for traders.
 Volatility but no volumes ... are awful for traders," one euro zone government bond trader said on condition of anonymity.

-A survey of dealers this month showed concern that the Japanese government bond was not functioning well under lingering concerns that its QE program, launched in 2013, is reducing bond market liquidity.
+A survey of dealers this month showed concern that the Japanese government bond was not functioning well under lingering concerns that its QE programme, launched in 2013, is reducing bond market liquidity.

-Even if ultra-low yields in government bonds put off some investors, bankers say they will be able to capitalize on those that rush to put their cash into assets with better returns.
+Even if ultra-low yields in government bonds put off some investors, bankers say they will be able to capitalise on those that rush to put their cash into assets with better returns.

 "You trade flows," one investment banker said.
 "The trend is only just starting."